Daniel 1:1-21 Comments by Stephen Ricker

 >8.
 How did God help these 4 young men?

-* "To these four young men God gave knowledge and understanding of all kinds of literature and learning.
+* Daniel 1:17 "To these four young men God gave knowledge and understanding of all kinds of literature and learning.
 And Daniel could understand visions and dreams of all kinds."
-(17)

 * Verse 20 states that Daniel and his friends were "ten times better."
 God blessed their decision of faith.

-* Daniel could have decided only to study the word of God.
+* "all kinds of literature and learning" -Daniel could have decided only to study the word of God.
 However, he studied more than the word of God.
 He even must have studied things that didn't have anything to do with God.
 Daniel recognized that God put him in the palace with a mission to study all kinds of things.
-Perhaps he relected on Moses and Joseph's life circumstance too.
+Perhaps he reflected on Moses and Joseph's life circumstance.
 There is nothing wrong with learning the world that God made, even learning these things from people who don't appear to obey and love God, as long as we make a decision to keep our identities of Christ followers.

-* Daniel could have been slack in his studies too.
+* Daniel could have been slack in his studies.
 However, he had to have put a lot of time and effort in his studies.

 * Daniel and his friends were not professional rabbis (teachers of God's word).
 They were lay missionaries like Apostle Paul.

-* "understand vsions and dreams of all kinds" -this gift seems to be spiritual and of God.
+* "Daniel could understand visions and dreams of all kinds" -This gift, only given the Daniel and not his friends, seems to be a special spiritual gift.
 This is one of the gifts of the Holy Spirit written about in the New Testament as well.
+(Acts 2:17)

-* The Bible makes it clear that in the last days, the days that we are in right now, young men will see visions and old men will dream dreams.
+* "visions and dreams" -The Bible makes it clear that in the last days, the days that we are in right now, young men will see visions and old men will dream dreams.
 God often communicates to his people this way.
 As God told Moses, a face-to-face meeting with God would be to hard for us in our current state.
 Even the prophets who were servants of God were often overwhelmed when they were in his holy and powerful presence.
-Jospeh also had this gift.
+Joseph also had this gift.
+(Genesis 37:5, 9, 40:8, 41:12, 42:9)

 * Daniel served 8 kings of different kingdoms (Babylon was conquered by the Persians.)